Tutoring Resources

 About the Program

-Prior to Fall 2025, lower-level tutoring was provided free of charge through I4C (now the Computing Catalyst).
-The Computing Catalyst officially ended its tutoring program at the close of Spring 2025.
-In response, the Computer Science Department recognized the importance of sustaining academic support for students across all course levels.
-The goal of the new program is to establish a sustainable, department-managed tutoring system that supports student success while also keeping tutors motivated and engaged.
+The Computer Science Department recognized the importance of sustaining academic support for students across all course levels.
+The goal of the new tutor program is to establish a sustainable, department-managed tutoring system that supports student success while also keeping tutors motivated and engaged.
 This program provides consistent academic support across both lower- and upper-level Computer Science courses, creating a reliable and structured resource that benefits students and tutors alike.

 Schedule Tutoring